davenhauser/Hangman/README.md

 #### Design Approach

-I started out drawing a very basic design on a table.
+I started out drawing a very basic design on a table (whiteboarding).
 Once I had a clearer idea of what I wanted the game to look like, I made more precise wireframes with [**balsamiq**](https://github.com/davenhauser/Hangman/blob/master/assets/wireframes/Wireframes_Balsamiq.pdf).
 I knew for sure I wanted to have a board with all of the letters of the ABC showing next to the hangman, apart from an attampts and catefory field.
 Having done that, I finished my design with **HTML**, **JAVASCRIPT** and specially **CSS**, adding more detail to the design.
 In regards of the background image I had no preference, which is why I tried different options and decided to go with the one that in my opinion looked best.

 #### What do I need to do to play the game?